 Truth: Hospice is not based on a “no treatment” philosophy, rather a shift in treatment goals.
 If a patient is on Hospice for cardiac problems and then breaks a bone, that injury can be treated without coming off Hospice.

-Myth: All medications stop and morphine is administered.
+Myth: All medications stop and appropriate pain management is administered.

 Truth: Medications that are necessary to preserve quality of life are continued.
 A multi-disciplinary team ensures medications are continually evaluated and discussed.